krunalgedia/krunalgedia.github.io/README.md

 ## Document Classification of Sweden’s Hexagon Annual Report using Document AI model
 **NLP, Document AI**

-► Using bounding box and text extracted using EasyOCR, fine-tuned Meta’s multimodal LayoutLMv3 to classify Sweden’s Hexagon’s Cashflow, Income statement and balance sheet available in its Annual Report to achieve an F1 score of 0.9.
+► Bounding box and text extracted using EasyOCR, fine-tuned Meta’s multimodal LayoutLMv3 to classify Cash flow, Income statement, and Balance sheet from its Annual Report to achieve an F1 score of 0.9.

 ► Deployed the ML model using FAST API application in AWS cloud through CI/CD of GitHub Actions.